 Figure 4.9-2.
-Direct Sire Line on Top Line, Tail Female Line on Bottom Line another of her sons, Ch.
-Vin-Melca's Vagabond, became Number One Dog All Breeds.
+Direct Sire Line on Top Line, Tail Female Line on Bottom Line

 Howdy Rowdy was the sire of both outstanding sons and daughters and became well-known as a sire of sires.
 His half-brother Vagabond produced some very nice dogs, but made his lasting contribution by producing outstanding daughters.
 He "bred on" best through them, thus becoming identified as a brood bitch sire.